 (Beckett) I don’t do unbiased when it comes to Star Wars.
 I’m a giant fanboy.
 So here’s what you need to know.

 If you like the Star Wars universe but think most of the movies suck, watch The Clone Wars TV series.
 The show does Star Wars better than all but the originals and The Mandolorian.

 The show covers all the good stuff that the prequels missed.
 Leading right through to the Emperor’s Order 66.
 It introduces new characters and tells bigger bolder Star Wars stories that you’ll love.

 This show makes Disney+ better.
 Don’t take my word for it, critics gave it 94 percent, and the audience 91 percent on Rotten Tomatoes.
-And now, Season 7 has debuted, so all the more reason to check it out now.
+And now, Season 7 has almost concluded, there’s all the more reason to check it out now.

 Star Wars: Rebels

 (Fitzgerald) Oh look!
 More Star Wars.
 Whereas Clone Wars gives a little more context between Episode II and III of the film saga, Rebels takes place more than a decade after the events of Revenge of the Sith.
 It runs up to about one year before the Battle of Yavin.

 There’s a lot of runway for the show to play with, and it capitalizes on what makes Star Wars so popular.

 Force-sensitive characters such as Ezra Bridger, Kanan Jarrus and Ahsoka Tano (carryover from Clone Wars) helped make the show a strong standalone adventure in a galaxy far, far away.

 And that’s not even to mention the villainy.
 Darth Vader appears, of course, yet there’s also the ruthless imperial leader Grand Admiral Thrawn.
 A popular character in the extended universe, he became part of the new, official canon when he was reintroduced in Season 3 of Rebels.